 - It burns in the air to form only water as a waste product and if hydrogen could be made on a sufficient scale other than fossil fuels then there might be a possibility of a hydrogen economy.

 - Liquid hydrogen is used as a rocket fuel, for instance, using it in the space shuttle’s lift-off and ascent into orbit.

 - Hydrogen is seen as a clean fuel because it is generated from water and returns to water when oxidized.
 This is why hydrogen-powered fuel cells are being seen as environment-friendly sources of energy and also is used in some vehicles.

 - Hydrogen is being used as a protective atmosphere for making flat glass sheets.

 - Hydrogen was used in many of NASA’s rockets, including the second and third stages of the Apollo Program’s Saturn V and the Space Shuttle main engines, are powered by burning liquid hydrogen with pure oxygen.

 Hydrogen is an essential part of life and the universe.
-Without hydrogen even the Sun would not have existed.
-And that most essential substance for life’s existence, water, would not exist.
+Without hydrogen, even the Sun would not have existed.
+And that the most essential substance for life’s existence, water, would not exist.
 It is such a useful substance that now it is being planned to introduce hydrogen as a fuel to eliminate the dependency on fossil fuels.
 At the same time, it is extremely combustible.
 In other words, it has a tendency to burst into flames.
 This tendency makes hydrogen both a very dangerous and a very useful resource depending on the usage.
 For example, the engines of space shuttles are powered by none other than burning liquid hydrogen and liquid oxygen.
 So, if used with care and caution, it can be more useful than harmful.